kakawait/cas-security-spring-boot-starter/README.md

 ## Usage

-In order to trigger auto-configuration you must fill, at least, the following properties regarding the resolution mode you want to use
+In order to trigger autoconfiguration you must fill, at least, the following properties regarding the resolution mode you want to use

 ### _static_ (_classic_) resolution mode

 _static_ resolution mode is _classic_ and default mode that you could find if you're using plain old [Apereo Java client](https://github.com/apereo/java-cas-client) or [Spring Security CAS](http://docs.spring.io/spring-security/site/docs/current/reference/html/cas.html).

-Thus you have to fill at least the following mandatory properties:
+Thus, you have to fill at least the following mandatory properties:

 ```yml
 security: